rgsoc-jam/rgsoc-jam.github.io/_posts/2016-06-30-helloworld.md

 Tomorrow, our summer begins.
 We will hack on [Servo] (https://github.com/servo/servo/), a web browser engine built with [Rust](https://www.rust-lang.org).
 Our goal of the summer is to implement JS [Fetch API](https://fetch.spec.whatwg.org/#fetch-api) in Servo.
 We are blessed to have support from our wonderful coaches ([Morgan](), [Nick](), and [Stefan]()), mentor ([Josh]()), supervisor ([Scott]()), and of course [Rails Girls Summer of Code](http://railsgirlssummerofcode.org/)!
 Many many thanks to everyone.

-Tonight, we learned about the big picture of Fetch API. :heart:
+Tonight, we learned about the big picture of the Fetch API.